 To be eligible for entry into this program, candidates should have:

-- An applicant, whose degree is not from a tertiary institution in Hong Kong or an English-speaking country, should obtain a minimum score of 550 (paper-based test) or 213 (computer-based test) or 79 (internet-based test) in the Test of English as a Foreign Language (TOEFL), or a band score of 6.5 or above in the International English language Testing System (IELTS).
-Other English qualifications may be considered on a case-by-case basis.
+An applicant, whose degree is not from a tertiary institution in Hong Kong or an English-speaking country, should obtain a minimum score of 550 (paper-based test) or 213 (computer-based test) or 79 (internet-based test) in the Test of English as a Foreign Language (TOEFL), or a band score of 6.5 or above in the International English language Testing System (IELTS).

 The IMCSP programme offers scholarships to outstanding domestic and international applicants.
 The Scholarship amount will normally be equivalent to half or a quarter of the total IMCSP programme tuition fee depending on the student in question.
 Applicants who receive admission offers will be automatically considered eligible to compete for this financial support.